History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-Focuses on Viking life, culture, trade, and migrations from AD 790 to 1100.
-Includes methods and applications of interdisciplinary research, particularly emphasizing the potential of archaeology to make contributions to historical studies.
+An in-depth exploration of Viking life, culture, trade, and migrations from 790 to 1100 CE.
+Emphasis on methods and applications of interdisciplinary research, particularly the potential of archaeology to make contributions to historical studies.

 HIS 4328 Medieval Britain (3)